Get informed. Be prepared. Stay connected.

 • Inspect your chimney for wear and tear.
 Be sure to also keep the chimney damper closed when it is not in use.

-• Set your thermostat for energy efficiency.
-If you have an electric heater, set the thermostat to 68° while you’re awake and lower it while you sleep to save energy.
+If you have an electric heater, save energy by setting the thermostat to 68° while you’re awake and lowering it when you go to sleep.
 When you leave the house, lower the temperature by 4°.
-If you have a smart thermostat, program it to adjust automatically.
+If you have a smart thermostat, program it to lower the temperature automatically when people leave the house.

 2. Stock up on supplies.